kutlusoy/elektron-net/doc-elektron/mining-pool-integration.md

 ---

-## Appendix A — Why §3.5 in the previous doc revision was misleading
+## Appendix A — Why §3.5 in earlier doc revisions was misleading

-Earlier versions of this document described the conventional Stratum v1 arrangement (`extranonce` lives inside `scriptSig`) without explicitly noting that it is **incompatible with Elektron Net's UTXO attestation**.
+**Revisions ≤ 3.x** described the conventional Stratum v1 arrangement
+(`extranonce` lives inside `scriptSig`) without explicitly noting that it is **incompatible with Elektron Net's UTXO attestation**.
 That phrasing led at least one pool integrator to reserve an extranonce hole inside `scriptSig`, which broke the attestation on every submitted block.

+**Revision 4.0** corrected the consensus story but advised `extranonce1 = ""` on the wire.
+That instruction, while consensus-safe, caused all hobby-miner firmwares that hard-require a non-empty `extranonce1` (NerdMiner V2, Bitaxe, NerdAxe, ESP-Miner) to disconnect immediately after subscribe.
+Operators of those fleets concluded — incorrectly — that Elektron Net was simply incompatible with their hardware and that a separate "compatibility proxy" would have to be built and maintained alongside the pool.

+**Revision 4.1 (this document)** clarifies that the two Stratum slots can and must be decoupled:

+- `extranonce1` on the subscribe reply is a **session label** — non-empty random hex, ignored by the coinbase builder.
+- `extranonce2_size = 0` is the **consensus-safety knob** — keeps the
+  worker from iterating anything into the coinbase.

+Set together, they satisfy both the firmware (non-empty `extranonce1`) and the node (coinbase byte-identical to `miner.py`).
+The reference pool (`elektron-net-pool`, June 2026) ships this behaviour as default and the migration checklist in §11 makes it explicit.

-To prevent this from happening again:
+To prevent regressions:

-- §3.2 of this revision states the rule in absolute terms: scriptSig is exactly the GBT prefix, period.
+- §3.2 of this revision states the consensus rule in absolute terms: scriptSig is exactly the GBT prefix, period.
-- §3.5 spells out the Stratum configuration that follows from §3.2:
+- §3.5 spells out the Stratum configuration that follows from §3.2: non-empty `extranonce1` for wire compatibility, `extranonce2_size = 0`
-  `extranonce_size = 0` on both sides, full coinbase in `coinb1`.
+  for consensus safety, full coinbase in `coinb1`.
-- §3.6 explicitly lists "do not append extranonce padding to scriptSig" as the first pitfall.
+- §3.6 explicitly lists "do not append extranonce padding to scriptSig" and "do not feed `extranonce1` back into the coinbase" as pitfalls.
+- §3.7 documents the hobby-miner disconnect symptom and the exact pool-side fix.
-- §6 maps `bad-utxo-attestation` directly to "scriptSig differs from `coinbase_script_sig_prefix`" so a debugging operator finds the cause immediately.
+- §6 maps `bad-utxo-attestation` directly to "scriptSig differs from `coinbase_script_sig_prefix`" so a debugging operator finds the cause immediately, and includes the hobby-miner disconnect loop as a separately listed non-consensus symptom.

-The conceptual mistake is easy to make because Bitcoin pools have done the "extranonce inside scriptSig" thing for a decade.
-Elektron Net trades that flexibility for the per‑block UTXO attestation.
-There is no way to keep both.
+The conceptual mistakes underlying revisions ≤ 4.0 are easy to make because Bitcoin pools have done the "extranonce inside scriptSig" thing for a decade, and because no other chain decouples the `extranonce1` slot from coinbase content.
+Elektron Net trades that flexibility for the per-block UTXO attestation; revision 4.1 documents the exact pattern that keeps Stratum v1 firmware compatibility on top of it.

+---

+## Appendix B — Why a separate "compatibility proxy" is unnecessary

+A previously circulated design proposal recommended building a standalone Stratum proxy in front of the pool to translate between "hobby-miner Stratum" (non-empty `extranonce1`, classical merkle splicing) and "Elektron Net Stratum" (empty extranonces, full coinbase in `coinb1`).
+The proposal was based on the assumption that the two were fundamentally incompatible.

+They are not.
+The §3.5 decoupling — non-empty `extranonce1` as session label, `extranonce2_size = 0` as the consensus-safety knob — closes
+the gap in the pool itself.
+No additional process, no extra TCP hop, no separate codebase to maintain.

+The reference pool's actual delta against a "pre-hobby-miner" pool build is small:

+1. Allocate a non-zero number of random bytes for the per-session id (`SUBSCRIBE_SESSION_ID_BYTES = 4` in the reference) — *not* the extranonce splice size, which stays at `0`.
+2. Emit that hex string in the subscribe reply as both the notify channel id and the `extranonce1` slot.
+3. Allow-list hobby userAgents and tune their starting difficulty downward so a ~50 kH/s ESP32 device actually submits shares before the dead-client timeout.

+That is the entire scope.
+Coinbase construction, template management, RPC submission, and the rest of the pool stack are unchanged — they were already consensus-correct in revision 4.0.
+Skip the proxy; ship the three changes above.